boryspaulewicz/bhsdtr/Readme.md

 ## Background

-The equal-variance SDT with one criterion is equivalent to probit regression (see [this paper](http://www.columbia.edu/~ld208/psymeth98.pdf) by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion*.
+The equal-variance SDT with one criterion is almost (d' is not constrained to be non-negative) quivalent to probit regression (see [this paper](http://www.columbia.edu/~ld208/psymeth98.pdf) by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion and possibly negative d'*.
 However, the single-criterion SDT model is untestable, because the data and the model have the same dimensionality (=2).
 The main reason for using SDT is to deconfound sensitivity and bias.
 This can only be achieved if the SDT model is